Indian Psychiatric Society: Eastern Journal of Psychiatry

 Eastern Journal of Psychiatry is a peer-reviewed medical journal published by the East Zone of the Indian Psychiatric Society.

 Indian Journal of Behavioral Sciences

 Indian Journal of Behavioral Sciences is a peer-reviewed medical journal published by the Central Zone of the Indian Psychiatric Society.

 Indian Journal of Psychological Medicine

 Indian Journal of Psychological Medicine is a peer-reviewed medical journal published by the South Zone of the Indian Psychiatric Society.

 Journal of Mental Health and Human Behaviour

 Journal of Mental Health and Human Behaviour is a peer-reviewed medical journal published by the North Zone of the Indian Psychiatric Society.

+Past presidents and secretaries

+A complete list of past presidents is available on the official website of the society.